-The South Field lands are subject to a 50-year Operating and Options Agreement with the Federal government which states that the Oshawa Executive Airport must be in operation until 2047 unless it becomes redundant.
+The South Field lands are subject to a 50-year Operating and Options Agreement with the Federal government which commenced when the City was transferred ownership of the Airport lands in 1997.
+This agreement states that the Oshawa Executive Airport must be in operation until 2047 unless it becomes redundant.
 It is also important to note that in 2008, Oshawa City Council passed a resolution to continue operating the Airport until at least 2033 regardless of possible redundancy.